 Honestly, there are too many things to do in Hanoi to cover in two days.
 Below is a list of other places you can visit that have not been covered in this blog post on Hanoi in 2 days but might interest you.

-- Tran Quoc Pagoda – The oldest pagoda in the city.
+Tran Quoc Pagoda is the oldest pagoda in the city.

-- Hanoi Opera House- Located in the French Quarter and remodelled after the Paris Opera House, it is one of the most elegant buildings in Hanoi.
+Hanoi Opera House: Located in the French Quarter and modelled after the Paris Opera House, it is one of the most elegant buildings in Hanoi.

-- Dong Xuan Market: A 4 storey building where you can find all sorts of inexpensive apparel, electronic items, food etc.
+Dong Xuan Market: A four-story building where you can find all sorts of inexpensive apparel, electronic items, food, etc.

-We aren’t a big fan of tours that arent’ walking tours or food tours.
-However, to make the best use of your day of sightseeing in Hanoi, you could opt for the following tours.
+To make the best use of your day of sightseeing in Hanoi, you could opt for the following tours:

 Hanoi City Tours